neteodorochavez/GANs-for-Speech-Emotion-Recognition-and-Translation/README.md

 * Surprise.

 ## <a name="techniques">Techniques & Preprocessing</a>
+For our analysis, our main focus entailed translating the audio from one emotion to another.
+The concurrent goal was to classify the emotion from the audio itsef.
+We started out journey by learning about the model architecture and concepts behind why GANs work.

-We preprocess our audio files by using Acoustic Feature Extraction.
+As we dove into the project, the first step was to preprocess the audio files from RAVDESS by using Acoustic Feature Extraction.
+Here, we can see the the audio files that we were initially working with.

 <p float="left">
   <img src="SampleImages/audio_ex.png" width="1200"/>
 </p>

-Here, we generate images in the form of a Mel Spectrogram.
+The next step in this preprocessing was converting these Waveform Audio Files into Mel Spectrograms.
+The main reason for the conversion was for visualizing the wide spectrum of frequencies over a period of time.
+This conversion was made possible by leveraging the librosa library in Python.

 <p float="left">
   <img src="SampleImages/melSpec_ex.png" width="1200"/>
 </p>